How Physical Therapy Can Help You Avoid Injuries

 Physical therapy prevents falls through balance training.

-About 1,000,000 hospital patients also fall annually.
+About 1 in 4 older Americans fall every single year, and up to 1,000,000 hospital patients also fall annually.
 With the potential to cause serious injury or even death, fall prevention can be critical in saving lives.

 Physical therapy can help by teaching patients how to maintain proper balance as they move through their day.
 A consistent, professionally-managed exercise routine can help patients to improve their core strength and stability in order to maintain better balance.
 Better balance means fewer falls, and fewer injuries.